Home About Projects

 April 13, 2011 1 minute

-I’ve been nominated for “Best Startup Technologist” in the Seattle 2.0 Awards for the 3rd year in a row….
-This proves that there is a very serious bug in the nomination software which has remained unfixed for three years.
-If you know…
+I've been nominated for “Best Startup Technologist” in the Seattle 2.0 Awards for the 3rd year in a row—clearly a serious bug in the nomination software!
+If you know any tech experts, please refer them to Seattle 2.0 to fix this.
+Thanks for your support!

 How to recruit top engineers to your startup